tomgee18/TomGeesQuizCraft-AI/README.md

 ## ✨ Features

-- **📄 PDF Upload**: Upload any PDF document (up to 10MB) to use as a source for question generation.
+- **📄 Document Upload**: Upload PDF, TXT, MD, or DOCX documents (up to 10MB) to use as a source for question generation.
 - **🧠 AI-Powered Question Generation**: Utilizes Google Gemini to create relevant questions based on the document's content.
 - **✅ Multiple Question Types**: Generates a mix of Fill-in-the-Blank, Multiple Choice (MCQ), and True/False questions.
+- **🛡️ Robust Error Handling**: Enhanced parsing for multiple-choice questions with fallback options if the AI response format is unexpected.
 - **🔧 Customizable Generation**: Specify the number of questions you want for each type.
 - **🔄 Regenerate Questions**: Don't like a question?
 Regenerate it with a single click for a new version.
 - **💾 Multiple Export Formats**: Export your generated quiz to TXT, JSON, Markdown, PDF, or DOCX files.
 - **🔐 Secure API Key Handling**: Your Google Gemini API key is stored exclusively in your browser's local storage and is never sent to our servers.
+- **📊 Quiz Grading**: Take the quiz and get instant feedback on your answers with a score summary.
 - **🎨 Light & Dark Mode**: A sleek interface with support for both light and dark themes.
 - **Responsive**: Fully responsive design that works on desktop and mobile devices.